adonisjs/v6-docs/content/docs/basics/vite.md

 ## Advanced concepts

-### Hot file
+### Middleware Mode

-The AdonisJS Vite plugin creates a hot file (`public/assets/hot.json`) when you start the Vite dev server, and the file is automatically deleted after the server is stopped.
+With older versions of AdonisJS, Vite was spawned as a separate process and had its own dev server.

-- The existence of the hot file tells AdonisJS that we are running in development mode, and all assets should point to the Vite dev server.
+With the new experimental version, Vite is embedded inside the AdonisJS dev server, and every request that should be handled by Vite are proxied to it through an AdonisJS middleware.

-- The hot file contains the URL of the Vite development server.
-It is required to generate URLs pointing to the Vite dev server.
+The advantages of the middleware mode are that we can directly access Vite's runtime API to perform server-side rendering (SSR) and have a single dev server to manage.

-You can customize the output path of the hot file by modifying the `hotFile` option in both the [`vite.config.js`](#vite-config-file) file and the [`config/vite.ts`](#adonisjs-config-file) file.
+You can read more about the middleware mode in the [Vite documentation](https://vitejs.dev/guide/ssr#setting-up-the-dev-server).

 ### Manifest file
 Vite generates the [manifest file](https://vitejs.dev/guide/backend-integration.html) alongside the production build of your assets.